psto/stojanow.com/src/content/notes/direct-truth.md

 ---
-title: 'Direct Truth: Uncompromising, non-prescriptive Truths to the enduring questions of life by Kapil Gupta'
+title: "Direct Truth: Uncompromising, non-prescriptive Truths to the enduring questions of life by Kapil Gupta"
 date: 2019-07-25 11:05:58+0200
-description: 'The mind is drowning in desire and we fear anything that threatens how we feel.
+description: "The mind is drowning in desire and we fear anything that threatens how we feel.
 So we grasp for hacks, fixes and gurus.
 Yet, there are no prescriptions in life.
 There are no quick self-fixes.
 There is no self.
-The only path is knowing yourself and see the truth at every step.'
+The only path is knowing yourself and see the truth at every step."
 category: books
 tags: books notes philosophy
 dateRead: 2019-07-25 11:05:58 +0200